Skip to content

-Common PySR configurations¶
+Common PySR configurations

+To define the function space being searched by PySR, check out the PySR documentation here for full descriptions of all options.
 Since symbolic regression is highly flexible and PySR is highly configurable, a few common configurations can be used to fit many different distribution shapes.
 An example is shown below:

 from pysr import PySRRegressor